bernard-mlab/Bernard-MLAB/content/post/probability-distribution.md

 {{<figure src="/images/probability-distributions/binomial.png">}}

 The answer to that question is the Binomial distribution.
-This distribution describes the behavior the outputs of *n* random trials, with the probability of success for all trials being the same.
+This distribution describes the behavior the outputs of *n* number of random trials, with the probability of success for all trials being the same.

 Expanding on the earlier Bernoulli distribution, this time our marketing team will run 10,000 trials, where 10 random people will be presented with the same newsletter subscription page, having the assumption that there's a 50% chance of people subscribing.